streamdata-gallery-master/template/_transportation/amadeus/hotels-property-code-get.md

     get:
       summary: Hotel Property Code Search - Find out more room and rate information once you have found your preferred hotel.
-      description: <p>This API allows you to quickly see the detailed information of a single hotel, including descriptions, address, GPS location, amenities, awards, lowest priced room and all room prices and booking information
+      description: This API allows you to quickly see the detailed information of a single hotel, including descriptions, address, GPS location, amenities, awards, lowest priced room and all room prices and booking information
       operationId: hotels.property_code.get
       parameters: